desmos-labs/desmos/x/posts/spec/02-concepts.md

 An attachment represents any kind of media that can be attached to a post, such as (but not limited to): an image, a GIF, or a poll.

 ### Subspace ID
-The [subspace] ID indicates the ID of the Dapp where the attachment is hosted and lives.
+The subspace id specifies the id of the subspace inside which the post related to the attachment is.

 ### Post ID
 The [post](#Post) ID to which the attachment is linked.